Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Experiments

 \subsubsection{Evaluation:}

 In our evaluation setting, we follow the evaluation setup in previous works~\cite{zhong2023rspt}, which sets the maximum step length in an episode to 500 steps.
-We define the tracker’s visible region as a 90-degree fan-shaped sector with a 750 cm radius.
+We define the visible region of the tracker as a 90-degree fan-shaped sector with a radius of 750 cm.
 A tracker succeeds if it keeps the target in sight for the whole episode (500 steps).
 The tracker fails if the target continuously leaves this region for more than 50 steps.
-In each episode, the agent terminates with a success or failure state, we reset the environment and the agent for the next episode.
-With the above settings, we employ the following three evaluation metrics for analyzing the tracking performance: \textit{\textbf{1) Accumulated Reward~(AR)}}.
-We assess our model in each environment over 100 episodes and compute the average accumulated reward from these episodes to gauge the tracking performance's accuracy. \textit{\textbf{2) Episode Length~(EL)}}.
-We determine the average episode duration over 100 episodes, using termination rules that mirror long-term tracking performance. \textit{\textbf{3) Success Rate~(SR).}} We calculate the average success rate across 100 evaluation episodes to assess the model's robustness.
+In each episode, the agent terminates with a success or failure state, and we reset the environment and the agent for the next episode.
+With the above settings, we employ the following three evaluation metrics to analyze the tracking performance: 1) \emph{Accumulated Reward~(AR)}.
+We assess our model in each environment over 100 episodes and compute the average accumulated reward from these episodes to gauge the tracking performance's accuracy.
+2) \emph{Episode Length~(EL)}.
+We determine the average episode duration over 100 episodes, using termination rules that mirror long-term tracking performance.
+3) \emph{Success Rate~(SR)}.
+We calculate the average success rate across 100 evaluation episodes to assess the model's robustness.